coastalwhite/intro-power-analysis/src/aes/workings.md

 Lastly, we [add the round key for that round](#xor-operations).

 If you are counting along, you will notice that the final round is missing.
-This is because the final round is a little bit different.
-The only difference being that we __skip the [mixing of columns](#mixing)__ step, since it serves no purpose in last round.
+This is because the final round is a little different.
+The only difference being that we __skip the [mixing of columns](#mixing)__ step, since it serves no purpose in the final round.

 This all results in the following process: